cwses1/blokscript-dot-com/use-cases.md

-# Blokscript Use Cases
+# Use Cases

-You can use Blokscript to more effectively manage spaces, stories, blocks (components), datasources and other Storyblok constructs using a SQL-like syntax.
+You can use BlokScript to more effectively manage spaces, stories, blocks (components), datasources and other Storyblok constructs using a SQL-like syntax.

 Move Components